 The coordinating nominator, as well as the award nominee(s) (and subsequently recipient(s)), must be current members of ASHE.

 Each year, the Council Chair appoints an awards committee, in close consultation with the Executive Committee, to solicit and accept nominations.
-ASHE awards committee members are not eligible to be nominated during the year in which they serve on the committee.2022 CPPHE Awards Committee:
+ASHE awards committee members are not eligible to be nominated during the year in which they serve on the committee.

-Paul Lingenfelter, State Higher Education Executive Officers Association
+- 2019: Paul Lingenfelter & State Higher Education Executive Officers Association